How Your Donation Makes a Difference

-Autism Resource Centre (Singapore) or ARC(S) is a not-for-profit charity based in Singapore and registered in year 2000.
-It was started by professional and parent volunteers dedicated to serving children and adults on the autism spectrum to help these individuals lead meaningful and independent lives in society.
+Autism Resource Centre (Singapore) or ARC is a not-for-profit charity based in Singapore.
+Registered in 2000, it was started by professional and parent volunteers dedicated to serving children and adults on the autism spectrum to help these individuals lead meaningful and independent lives in society.

-To ensure individuals on the autism spectrum realise their maximum potential with the support of their caregivers and professional team, ARC(S) provides a wide range of core services.
+To ensure individuals on the autism spectrum realise their maximum potential with the support of their caregivers and professional team, ARC provides a wide range of core services.

 ARC started Pathlight School, the first autism-focused school in Singapore offering a unique blend of mainstream academics and life skills for primary and secondary students.

 Other signature programmes include early intervention, training for professionals and caregivers, employability and employment services, enrichment programmes and library and information services.